hope we are over the anger. A lot of people act like this is some new

 lot of us don’t pay them back.
 When someone doesn’t pay the hospital

 that means everybody else’s costs go up.
+When the government pays the

 bills that means taxes go up, or the deficit goes up.
 Remember the